ClaranceLGS/EN3160-Assignment01/Project/README.md

 This project is related to one of the CVPR2020-retail vision challenges.
 The task of the challenge is to detect products in crowded store displays based on the SKU- 110K dataset.

-# Challenge Overview : Product Detection in Densely Packed Scenes
+# Challenge Overview: Product Detection in Densely Packed Scenes
 <B> From the web</B> : [Visit](https://retailvisionworkshop.github.io/detection_challenge_2020/)

 The world of retail takes the detection scenario to unexplored territories with millions of possible facets and hundreds of heavily crowded objects per image.
 This challenge is based on the [SKU-110K dataset](https://github.com/eg4000/SKU110K_CVPR19) collected from Trax’s data of supermarket shelves and pushes the limits of detection systems